exasol/docker-db/README.md

 ## Docker

-The Exasol Docker image has been developed and tested with Docker 18.03.1-ce (API 1.37) and Python module `docker` (formerly known as `docker-py`) 3.2.1 on Fedora 27.
+The Exasol Docker image has been developed and tested with Docker 18.03.1-ce (API 1.37) on Fedora 27.
 It may also work with earlier versions, but that is not guaranteed.

 Please see [the Docker installation documentation](https://docs.docker.com/installation/) for details on how to upgrade your Docker daemon.